-Table V presents the average quality results for each individual fEP for each data chunk analysed, except for n_r and n_v which correspond the whole set of patterns extracted for that data chunk.
-An analysis of these results is presented below:
+Table V presents the average quality results for each individual fEP for each data chunk analyzed, except for n_r and n_v which

-- Complexity of the models.
-FEPDS constantly returns three fEPs, which means that the method extracts only one fEP for each class.
+- Complexity of the models: FEPDS constantly returns three fEPs, which means that the method extracts only one fEP for each class.
 On the other hand, the average number of variables of each pattern is low.
-Therefore, experts are able to perform a fast, easy analysis of the knowledge extracted. - Interest.
-The results extracted show an excellent average WRAcc value of 0.78.
-This means that the patterns extracted contain an excellent trade-off between the coverage of the target instances and their reliability.
+Therefore, experts are able to perform a fast, easy analysis of the knowledge extracted. - 2) Interest: The results extracted show an excellent average WRAcc value of 0.78.
+This means that the patterns extracted contain an excellent tradeoff between the coverage of the target instances and their reliability.
 In fact, this interest can be observed in the high TPR value together with an acceptable confidence value.
-This fact is due to the use of the reward in the TC-based procedure evaluation function making it possible to keep those relevant patterns while the evolutionary process searches for other interesting knowledge in order to adapt to potential changes.
-Therefore, the patterns extracted by FEPDS are very interesting for the expert because they present an excellent trade-off between generality and reliability.
+This fact is due to the use of the reward in the token-competition (TC)-based procedure evaluation function making it possible to keep those relevant patterns while the evolutionary process searches for other interesting knowledge in order to adapt to potential changes.
+Therefore, the patterns extracted by FEPDS are very interesting for the expert because they present an excellent tradeoff between generality and reliability. - 3) Generality: On average, 72% of the target instances are covered for each pattern, as can be observed from the TPR.
+This is quite relevant for the experts as the knowledge extracted is able to provide a wide view of the general behavior of customers, so better decisions can be carried out. - 4) Reliability: First, it can be observed that all the patterns extracted are EPs because the GR value is 1.
+In addition, the ratio between the TPR and the FPR of the extracted fEPs is high, so they have a great discriminative power.
+On the other hand, the confidence level is high enough to trust on the knowledge extracted, especially when the level of generality is very high.
+Therefore, the patterns extracted present reliable descriptions which allows the experts to extract robust conclusions from them.